 Inventories are generally stated at the lower of cost or net realisable value.
 Cost may be determined using one of several methods (e.g. unit cost, average cost, or first in first out [FIFO]), as long as the basis used is consistent for each year.

 Malaysia is under the single-tier tax system.
 Dividends are exempt in the hands of shareholders.
 Companies are not required to deduct tax from dividends paid to shareholders, and no tax credits will be available for offset against the recipient’s tax liability.
 Corporate shareholders receiving exempt single-tier dividends can, in turn, distribute such dividends to their own shareholders, who are also exempt on such receipts.

 A Malaysian corporation may distribute bonus shares tax-free to shareholders.

 Interest income accruing in or derived from Malaysia or received in Malaysia from outside Malaysia is subject to CIT.
-However, exemption is provided on foreign-sourced interest income received in Malaysia.
-Other exemptions granted include interest income earned by a non-resident person from deposits placed in designated financial institutions in Malaysia.
+Exemptions granted include interest income earned by a non-resident person from deposits placed in designated financial institutions in Malaysia.

 Royalty income accruing in or derived from Malaysia or received in Malaysia from outside Malaysia is subject to CIT.
-However, exemption is provided on foreign-sourced royalty income received in Malaysia.
 Malaysia has a wide definition of royalty that also includes software, visual images or sounds transmitted via satellite, cable, or fibre optic, and radio frequency spectrum.
-Payments to non-residents falling within the definition of royalty will be subject to WHT requirements.
+Payments to non-residents falling within the definition of royalty will be subject to withholding tax (WHT) requirements.
 However, certain royalty income earned by a non-resident person may be exempted from tax.